Augurk/Augurk/README.md

 Augurk is greatly influenced by [Relish](https://www.relishapp.com/) and [Pickles](http://www.picklesdoc.com/).
 While Relish is a great SaaS application, it requires you to publish your documentation to the cloud.
-While this is not an issue when your sources live in the cloud as well, in other cases it is often still preferable to keep the documentation within the corporate intranet.<br />
+While this is not an issue when your sources live in the cloud as well, in other cases it is often still preferable to keep the documentation within the corporate intranet.
 This leaves Pickles.
 Although Pickles adresses the cloud issue (it was designed for that purpose), it has some short-comings of its own.
 Pickles generates a neat (Dynamic)HTML website for each project/solution you require it to.
 It does, however, not incorporate these.
 This means not only will you get a website for each solution,